MicroEJ/docs/VEEPortingGuide/vgSimulation.rst

       </dependency>

    Where ``x.y.z`` is the VG Pack version used to build the VEE Port (minimum ``1.6.0``).
-2. Implement one or several interface to simulate the embedded GPU (see next chapters).
+2. Implement one or several interfaces / classes to simulate the embedded GPU (see next chapters).
 3. Rebuild the VEE Port.

 Image Decoder